-- the tuple (Analytics ID, one or more tuples of unique ML Model identifier and the information as defined in clause 6.2A.2).Inputs, Optional: ML Model Accuracy Information.
+- the tuple (Analytics ID, one or more tuples of unique ML Model identifier and the information as defined in clause 6.2A.2), or

+- one or more tuples of unique ML Model identifier and the information as defined in clause 6.2A.2, when the LMF-based AI/ML Positioning indication is provided in the subscription.

+Inputs, Optional: ML Model Accuracy Information.

 Outputs, Required: Operation execution result indication.